 The ancient city of Ephesus, one of the seven ancient wonders of the world, is rich in Roman and Greek history.
-The most incredible thing about this visit was that I had the place practically to myself.
-Friction between Turkey and other countries, as well as fear, have kept the visitors away.
+The most incredible thing about my visit Ephesus, Turkey was that I had the ancient ruins practically to myself.
+Friction between Turkey and other countries, as well as fear hyped up in the media, have conspired to keep visitors away.
 To me, this is one of the best times to visit because there are no crowds and you meet the most avid travelers.

-One of the most impressive sites that still remains mostly intact is the Ephesus amphitheater.
-This arena could hold up to 25,000 spectators and was used for gladiator shows.
+One of the most impressive historical sites that still remains mostly intact is the Ephesus amphitheater.
+The theatre could hold up to 25,000 spectators and

 From 1304 to 1425, the city of Ephesus was part of the Ottoman Empire.
 It was during this time that the Isa Bey Mosque was built which still stands today.

 Christianity has also played a major role in Ephesus’ history.
 It is said that Paul the apostle lived in Ephesus for two years and wrote 1 Corinthians while imprisoned in a tower close to the harbor.
 The apostle John apparently wrote the Gospel of John here between 90 to 100 AD.

 Many Catholics believe that the Virgin Mary spent the last years of her life in Ephesus.
 The House of the Virgin Mary in Ephesus is a popular pilgrimage destination for Catholics and has been visited by three popes.

 Other important sites worth seeing at Ephesus, Turkey include the Temple of the Sebastoi, the Basilica of St John and the tomb of John the Apostle.